stereomatchingkiss/show_cases/generic_cv_tasks/trouble_records.md

 # Difficult problems v2.0

 - The C++ example for ppstm in paddleVideo has an input format error.
 The correct format is "rgb...rgb...rgb", not "rrr...gggg...bbbb".
 I spent an entire night trying to figure out what was wrong, running the Python code several times.
+- pptsmv2 is trained based on kinetic400 and is not suitable for monitoring applications.
+If time and resources permit, the model still needs to be fine-tuned.